Minimal Fractional Topological Insulator in half-filled conjugate moir\'{e} Chern bands: Bootstrapping the minimal FTI

 For minimality, ${\cal C}_{\rm II}$ should be the entire set of anyons, and the quantum dimension of each anyon in $y\times V$ should be exactly $\sqrt{2}$, which again yields a squared total quantum dimension of $\cD^2 = 32$.
 Note that all the anyons in $y\times V$ share the same quantum dimension because of the Abelian nature of anyons in $V$.
 Such type-II minimal TOs must be non-Abelian.
 They also require non-trivial couplings between the two valleys.
 More importantly, it turns out that they must break the time-reversal symmetry ${\cal T}$, as we showed in the Appendix (where a full 8-fold classification of all minimal TOs is also given).
 In the next section, we briefly discuss examples of such type-II minimal TO.

 We emphasize that the bootstrap of type-I and type-II minimal TOs only uses charge conservation, spin-$S_z$ conservation, and the Hall transport signals.
 In the Appendix, we further show that once time-reversal symmetry ${\cal T}$ is considered, the $\mathbb{Z}_4$ FTI constructed in Sec. \ref{sec:mFTI_construction} is the {\it unique} mFTI with the minimal total quantum dimension.
+Moreover, the analysis above fixed the anyon statistics of type-I and type-II minimal TOs up to the topological spin $\theta_y$.
+The full classifications of all the minimal TOs and the allowed values of $\theta_y$ are provided in the Appendix.